Uniform Inference for Group-Time Conditional Average Treatment Effects Given a Continuous Covariate

 - uniformall

 Boolean for whether or not to perform the uniform inference over (g, t, z).
-Default is `FALSE`, and the uniform inference only over z is performed.
+Default is `TRUE`, and the uniform inference over (g, t, z) is performed.
+If `FALSE`, the uniform inference only over z is performed.

 Value